JoshuaPMallory/JoshuaPMallory.github.io/_posts/2019-10-24-Lambda-Build-1.md

 :-------------------------:|:-------------------------:
  ![Graph_SD_2016_1](/img/Graph_SD_1.png)|![Donut_SD_2016_1](/img/Donut_SD_2016_1.png)

-So, I'd say we have a good sign here.
+A pretty good sign.
 In the most recent year for the dataset we aren't even up to 5 causes of death!
 And of those, there's only 40 that died, all of which were medical issues with two of them happening prior to birth.
-If we look at the graph we can also see that it's not really changing much over time.
-I mean sure, it looks like it's bouncing around but the sums are pretty low compared to what we saw earlier, and they're not increasing at all!
-Seventeen years and the average is relatively stable.
-I'd take that as a sign that the majority of these deaths aren't being influenced by anything in particular.
+If we look at the graph we can also see that it's trending down over time.

-I know dead babies isn't exactly a heartwarming story to talk about but just going by the data that's a pretty stellar ratio.
-Let me show you a different one to see what I mean.
+I know dead babies isn't exactly a heartwarming story to talk about but just going by the data that's a pretty stellar ratio and it's getting better every year.

 Overview of people 85+ y/o in San Diego | Of those, the top 5 causes of Death in 2016